 - Save the money in your account.

 This was day 28 in the Secure Your Savings and Find Peace in the New Year series.
 Go to the bottom of this post to find all the money saving and money making posts in this series!

-Decide how much work you want from your house cleaning business.
+How much work do you want from your house cleaning business?

-Then work so hard that word spreads and you have as much work as you’d like to get.
+Remember to work so hard that word spreads.
+You’ll have as much work as you can handle!